 What to Look for in a Vitamix Blender

 The size of your blender totally depends on what you want to use it for.
-Will you mainly make big batches of smoothies, sauce, or soup?
-If so, you may want to consider a Vitamix with a large pitcher and, perhaps, even some travel cups so your family can enjoy their breakfast on the run.
-If you just need something personal or have limited counter space and storage, go for a compact variety.
+Will you mainly make big batches of smoothies, sauces, or soups?
+If so, you may want to consider a Vitamix with a large pitcher, and perhaps even some travel cups.
+If you make small-batch dips and sauces, just need something personal, or have limited counter space and storage, go for a compact variety.

 If you want something simple for smoothies or sauces, a basic blender with knobs, buttons, toggles, or dials for speed control will likely work for you.